 Meals are provided to all students at no cost.
 Every child will have the opportunity to eat breakfast and lunch free of charge.
-Alternative Household Income Data Collection Forms will be distributed to every family member for completion.
-Please turn in forms at Arena Registration or upon enrollment.
+We requests that every household complete the Universal Application Benefits Form.
+This form helps the district secure funding for meals and many other programs.
+All information is confidential.
 [EC 49510-49520, 49558; 42 USC 1761(a)]